Arborescences of Random Covering Graphs: Background On Graph Theory

 \section{Background On Graph Theory}

-In this paper, we consider directed graphs, or digraph for short.
-Unless otherwise stated, we consider digraphs weighted on the edges. \begin{df} Let $G = (V,E,\wt)$ be a weighted digraph.
-The \emph{degree matrix} $D$ of $G$ is the $|V|\times |V|$ diagonal matrix
+In this paper, we consider directed multigraphs, or \emph{digraphs} for short.
+Unless otherwise stated, we consider digraphs with weighted edges. \begin{df} Let $G = (V,E,\wt)$ be a weighted digraph with $V = \{v_1,\cdots,v_{|V|}\}$.
+For a vertex $v\in V$, define $E_s(v)$ to be the set of edges with source $v$ and $E_t(v)$ to be the set of edges with terminal $v$.
+The \emph{degree matrix} $D$ of $G$ is the $|V|\times |V|$ diagonal matrix with